octaviofilipepereira/RoundcubeHacks/README.md

-RoundcubeHacks is intended to be a set of Roundcube hacks that I implemented, either for personal needs or for customer requests.

 # Remote Virtualmin Password Driver [Roundcube v1.4.2]

 Plugin driver that adds functionality to change the user/email password on a remote Virtualmin server, using Webmin / Virtualmin API.